patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 5. **Disabled step:** Steps that follow the current step are usually disabled to enforce the sequential flow.
 6. **Step title:** The Step title is unique to each step, and should reinforce the outcome of the individual step.
 It may match the Current step indicated in the steps sidebar, or as in the example image, it may be more verbose.
 7. **Body:** The contents of a step itself.
 Any valid form elements can be incorporated within the body.
 The size of the modal that contains the wizard can be adjusted based on the contents of the body section.
 If the height of the body section causes the bottom of the modal to push beyond the height of the viewport, a vertical scrollbar will appear.
 However it is recommended to break your workflow into small enough steps so that scrolling is not necessary on typical monitor sizes.
 8. **Button footer:** Buttons control the wizard flow.
 Default buttons are Next, Back, and Cancel.
 You may optionally add other actions, e.g. Skip to Finish or Start Over.
+There should only be one primary action in the footer and it should be the farthest left action.

 #### Behavior
 In a standard wizard the user moves through the wizard sequentially, a step at a time.
 The Next button is always used to advance the wizard.
 In addition: